COVID-19 and Wildlife Trade: Perspectives and Proposed Actions

 Action needed at the global level

 Robust action across disciplines is paramount to curtail future pandemics and requires concerted commitment from policymakers, conservationists, scientists, and health experts.
-In particular, urgent steps are needed by relevant authorities to:
+In particular, urgent steps are needed by relevant authorities, private sector and civil society to:

 Actions the United States can take

-While many governments must play a role, the US has a particular opportunity to lead in this effort.
+While many governments must play a role, the US has an opportunity to provide critical support, strategic insights, tools and resources in this effort.
 Steps should be considered to:

 - Ensure a whole-of-government approach to the development of protocols and actions to prevent future global pandemics, including the possible institution of a US government interagency Zoonotic Disease Task Force, in collaboration with existing international working groups and other nations;

-- Prioritize action to shut down high-risk wildlife markets and reduce demand for wildlife products in US government high-level diplomacy with other nations;
+- Prioritize action to shut down high-risk wildlife markets and reduce demand for high risk wildlife and products via US government high-level diplomacy with other nations;

 - Scale-up efforts to combat high-risk wildlife trade and reduce zoonotic disease transmission by increasing funding for US government programs to eliminate illegal and unsustainable wildlife trade; reduce consumption of risky wildlife and wildlife products; prevent the destruction of wildlife habitat and biodiversity; and help local communities in countries of origin address zoonotic disease transmission and secure safe and diversified sources of food and protein;